-If you are a new UK/EU undergraduate student from a low-income background, you will be eligible for the Oxford fee reduction and bursary package.
+If you are a new UK/EU undergraduate student from a low-income background, you will be eligible for the Oxford bursary.
 Thanks to a generous donation by Sir Michael Moritz and Ms Harriet Heyman, you may instead be eligible for a programme of enhanced support.
 This programme provides additional funding, opportunities to take part in volunteering activities, and the opportunity to access at least one internship during the summer vacations.

 Am I eligible and how do I apply?

 You do not need to apply.
 From mid September each year, eligible new first-year students will be invited to become Moritz-Heyman Scholars.
-One hundred students will be selected in the autumn of 2014.
+Up to 150 students will be selected in the autumn of 2015.
 All of the following will be taken into account in selecting students:

 - household income: only UK-resident students from households with incomes of £16,000 or less are eligible (as assessed by their funding agency)

 - rate of participation in higher education in the post code where the student lives

 - socio-economic indicators in the post code where the student lives